tropicbliss/Custom_ROM_Building_Guide/README.md

 lunch aosp_arm-eng
 ```

+If you did not follow the instructions carefully, your computer might spit out an error stating that it cannot understand this command.
+This error is because you did not initialise the environment.
+Initialising the environment enables you to run commands such as "lunch" (and many other custom commands found in custom ROMs) as this allows the computer to set up the necessary build environment so that all the tools are at your disposal when needed.

-However, since you are not familiar with all the device codenames, run the command without any arguments instead:
+Now to prevent me from going off-topic, let's move on to the next part.
+Since you are not familiar with all the device codenames, run the command without any arguments instead:

 ```sh
 lunch